 Halloween is full of fake scares and fun frights, but it isn’t always so fun for our pets.

 While you are out trick-or-treating with your kids or carving pumpkins, you need to make sure that your pet stays safe and out of trouble.
 Halloween can come with many things that could be potentially hazardous to your four-legged friend.
-At East Meadow Veterinary Clinic, our veterinarian in Levittown is dedicated to helping you to enjoy a fun, safe holiday.
+At East Meadow Veterinary Center, our veterinarian in Levittown is dedicated to helping you to enjoy a fun, safe holiday.
 That’s why we’ve come up with the following guide to keep your pet safe this Halloween:

 #1.
 Candy and Treats